secmon-as-code/alertchain/docs/policy.md

 # Policy

-AlertChain has 2 types of policies: "Alert Policy" and "Action Policy".
-They are written in Rego.
-This document describes the input and output schemas of these policies.
+AlertChain has two types of policies: "Alert Policy" and "Action Policy".
+They are written in the Rego language.
+This document describes the input and output schemas for these policies.

 ## Alert Policy